Pu'er tea: Name

-Pu'er (and all tea) terminology varies from language to language.
-For example, pu-er is known in Chinese as a type of 'dark tea' (heicha) while in Spanish it is considered 'té rojo' (red tea) and, conversely, what in Chinese is called 'red tea' (hongcha) is known in Spanish as 'té negro' (black tea).

 History

 Fermented tea leaves have had a long history among ethnic groups in southwest China.
 These crude teas were of various origins and were meant to be low cost.
 The Bulang and Dai people of Yunnan Province have produced pu'er tea at Jingmai Mountain since at least the 10th century.
 Traditionally, the tea trees would be planted in the forest understory after some larger trees were removed.
 On the border of these old tea forests, a partition forest would be planted to protect against the spread of pests and diseases, with cultivated land for crops and vegetables at lower altitudes.
 Darkened tea, or hēichá, is still the major beverage for the ethnic groups in the southwestern borders and, until the early 1990s, was the third major tea category produced by China mainly for this market segment.
-Because of the cultural significance of pu'er tea, its unique cultivation process, and the unbroken history of growing tea at Jingmai Mountain, it was inscribed on the UNESCO World Heritage List in 2023.
+Because of the cultural significance of pu'er tea, its unique cultivation process, and the unbroken history of growing tea at Jingmai Mountain, it was inscribed as a UNESCO World Heritage Site in 2023.